Frequently Asked Questions

-Yes, although it would be most beneficial to the applicant if he/she were open to breed and gender to ensure the best match.
+Yes, although it would be most beneficial to the applicant if they were open to breed and gender to ensure the best match.
 The Labrador Retriever is the typical breed we use.
-We use Standard Poodles on a very limited basis for people who are allergic to dogs or have immediate family members with an allergy problem.
-We also train a limited number of Golden Retrievers and German Shepherds.
+We use Standard Poodles on a limited basis for people who are allergic to dogs or have immediate family members with an allergy problem.
 Both males and females are neutered and make equally good guides.
-Our dogs are approximately two and a half years old at the time of graduation.
-Occasionally, we may reissue an older dog to an elderly or special needs student.
+Our dogs are approximately two years old at the time of graduation.

 Escalators: Are your dogs trained to manage escalator travel?

 Yes.
-Although it is up to the student whether he/she wants to learn this method of mobility based on his/her comfort level.
+Although it is up to the student whether they want to learn this method of mobility based on their comfort level.

 Mass Transit Training: Are your dogs trained for airplane, train, streetcar, subway, and bus travel?

 Yes.
-During training the students learn how to travel with a guide dog on various mass transit; including buses and light-rail.
-There will also be a trip to the Palm Springs International Airport to walk through the TSA screening process.
+During training the students learn how to travel with a guide dog on various mass transit.
+There will also be a trip to the Palm Springs International Airport to walk through and experience the TSA screening process.

 Initiated Crossings: Do your dogs require a command to cross at an intersection or do they step off when safe to do so?

 Our dogs require a command to cross an intersection.
-It is the student’s responsibility to decide when it is safe to cross all streets.
+It is the student’s responsibility to decide if it’s all clear and “safe to cross”.

-Relieving: What procedures for relieving dogs are taught at your facility?
+Relieving: What procedures for relieving the dogs are taught at your facility?